Juan Santos Rebellion

 The Juan Santos Rebellion was an Indigenous uprising against the Spanish Empire in Colonial Peru that took place from 1742 to 1752.
-The rebellion was led by and named after Juan Santos Atahualpa, an Indigenous man from Cusco.
+The rebellion was led by Juan Santos Atahualpa.
 Juan Santos had worked as an assistant to Spanish Franciscan missionaries in the Peruvian Yungas region, and over time he became outraged at the abuses committed by the Spanish missionaries against the local Asháninka tribe, which led him to plan a rebellion against the Spaniards.
-Juan Santos declared himself to be the reincarnation of Inca emperor Atahualpa, and he managed to gather a large following among the Asháninkas.
+Juan Santos declared himself to be the reincarnation of Inca emperor Atahualpa, and he managed to gather a large following among the Asháninkas and other tribes.

 Juan Santos Atahualpa and his followers began their rebellion in 1742, and they quickly destroyed the Spanish Missions in the Yungas region.
-The Spanish authorities in Lima responded by sending military expeditions against the rebels in the Yungas, but these expeditions would be constantly defeated by Juan Santos Atahualpa and his guerrilla warfare tactics.
+Authorities in Lima responded by sending military expeditions against the rebels in the Yungas, but these expeditions would be constantly defeated by Juan Santos and his guerrilla warfare tactics.
 As Juan Santos Atahualpa's military success grew, more people flocked to his cause, and his rebels amassed a large arsenal of muskets and cannons.
 Most of the rebels were Asháninka Indians, but some of them were also Yaneshas, Shipibos, Piros, and Quechuas.

 The rebellion would last a decade.
 In 1752, Juan Santos Atahualpa led his rebels on an incursion into the western highlands of Peru, and captured the town of Andamarca, but he withdrew after just a few days.
 After this incursion, the Spaniards gave up their attempts to re-occupy the Yungas, and they instead shifted to a defensive strategy to prevent the rebellion from spreading westward to the coast.
 At this point, the Spanish troops and the rebels mostly stopped attacking each other, and the conflict gradually began to end.
 Because of Juan Santos Atahualpa's successful rebellion, the Indigenous tribes of the Yungas gained their freedom from the Spanish, and they remained independent for the rest of the colonial period of Peru.